 Richard lives in Exeter, UK and is a CIMA qualified accountant.
-He works full-time as a Finance and Integrations Manager, and has two children.
+He works full-time as a Finance and Integrations Manager and has two children.
 In 2017, he decided to undertake a Manchester Metropolitan University Global Online masters course.
-Flash forward to 2019 and he’s currently in the final stages of his degree.
+Fast forward to 2019 and he’s currently in the final stages of his degree.

 Richard got in touch with us recently to tell us some fantastic news: he has just secured his dream job – before even graduating from the course.
 We caught up with him to find out more.